FairwindsOps/insights-cli/README.md

 The Insights CLI requires a configuration file which by default is named `fairwinds-insights.yaml` in your current directory.
 You can overwrite this with the `--config` flag.
 You will also need the admin token from your organization in Fairwinds Insights stored in the `FAIRWINDS_TOKEN` environment variable.

 At a minimum the `fairwinds-insights.yaml` file must contain the following.
+Any additional values will be ignored.

 ```yaml
 options: